 Twotorials.
 You'll either enjoy these snappy 2-minute "twotorial" videos or find them, oh, corny or over the top.
 I think they're both informative and fun, a welcome antidote to the typically dry how-to's you often find in statistical programming.
 Analyst Anthony Damico takes on R in 2-minute chunks, from "how to create a variable with R" to "how to plot residuals from a regression in R;" he also tackles an occasional problem such as "how to calculate your ten, fifteen, or twenty thousandth day on earth with R." I'd strongly recommend giving this a look if textbook-style instruction leaves you cold.

 Google Developers' Intro to R. This series of 21 short YouTube videos includes some basic R concepts, a few lessons on reshaping data and some info on loops.
 In addition, six videos focus on a topic that's often missing in R intros: working with and writing your own functions.
-This YouTube playlist offers a good programmer's introduction to the language -- just note that if you're looking to learn more about visualizations with R, that's not one of the topics covered.
+The YouTube playlist offers a good programmer's introduction to the language -- just note that if you're looking to learn more about visualizations with R, that's not one of the topics covered.

 RStudio Webinars.
 These live sessions are also archived for any-time, on-demand access, with a focus on everything from basic R to reproducible research, as well as RStudio and Shiny.